nguyentduc/AD_2017/README.md

 2.Installation instructions

-libcurl libary should be installed with following steps
+libcurl libary need to be installed with following steps

     Step 1: Run the command "ls /usr/include/curl" to identify that /usr/include/curl/ folder exists or not.
     If the folder doesn’t exist.
 Run “sudo apt-get update” to update the application list.